murkl/arch-os/modules/recovery/README.md

 A booted **Arch Linux live image**, and root on it.
 Nothing else.

-The first is `offered:` in `module.yaml`, the same rule the Installer carries: a system is repaired from outside itself, so a machine that is not a live image never sees this row.
+The first is `requires.sh`, the same rule the Installer carries: a system is repaired from outside itself, so a machine that is not a live image never sees this row.
 The second is the one step under `hooks/@preflight/`.